 Don Vasyl, a Roma music star, at a Roma music festival in Łódz, photo: Grzegorz Gałasiński/East News

 Regions of the Great Heresy and Environs - Jerzy Ficowski

 rom. romani ćhib, pol. język romski, ISO 639-2 rom

 One of the most mysterious languages spoken in Poland today is the language of the Polish Roma.
-This ancient language can be traced back to ancient Indian dialects, as can be observed in many Roma words of Sanskrit roots.
+This ancient language can be traced back to ancient Indian dialects, as can be observed in the many Roma words that have Sanskrit roots.
 However, over many years of journeying and wandering – it is thought that the Roma left their Indian homeland around 1000 AD – the language spoken by the Roma in Europe carries the influences of many different languages.

 Author: Mikołaj Gliński, 20.03.2014

 Papusza by Joanna Kos-Krauze and Krzysztof Krauze - Image Gallery